 How to take it

 Swallow RISPERDAL tablets with water or other liquid.

 Mix RISPERDAL oral solution with a non-alcoholic drink.

 Mineral water, orange juice, coffee and milk are suitable.
 Do not use tea.

 It is very important that you take the correct amount of RISPERDAL, but this will vary from person to person.
-Your doctor will adjust the number and strength of the tablets or the amount of solution until the desired effect is obtained.
+Your doctor will adjust the dose and strength of the tablets or the amount of solution until the desired effect is obtained.

 How to use